 \subsection{Evaluation Metric}

-For the existing traditional manipulation scenarios, we follow the training and evaluation protocol of the fully aligned IMDLbenco~\cite{ma2024imdlbenco}, using the binary F1 score as the performance metric.
-Meanwhile, for the sequence manipulation scenarios, we adopt the previously introduced metric~\ref{sec:hss} to assess the model's performance under complex manipulation conditions.
+For the existing manipulation scenarios, we follow the training and evaluation protocol of the fully aligned IMDLbenco~\cite{ma2025imdl}, using the binary F1 score as the performance metric.
+Meanwhile, for the sequence manipulation scenario, we adopt the previously introduced metric~\ref{sec:hss} to assess the model's performance under multi-step manipulation scenario.